kyverno/website/content/en/docs/Writing policies/verify-images.md

 * One or more image reference patterns to match
 * Common configuration attributes:
   * required: enforces that all matching images are verified
-  * mutateDigest: converts tags to digests, for matching images
+  * mutateDigest: converts tags to digests for matching images
-  * verifyDigest: enforces that digests are used, for matching images
+  * verifyDigest: enforces that digests are used for matching images
 * Zero or more __attestors__ which can be public keys, certificates, and keyless configuration attributes used to identify trust authorities
 * Zero or more [in-toto attestation](https://github.com/in-toto/attestation/blob/main/spec/README.md) __statements__ to be verified.
 If attestations are provided, at least one attestor is required.

+A verifyImages rule may also be used to perform tag-to-digest conversion (mutation) or require that images are verified via some other rule.
+While it is most common to actually perform signature or attestation verification, these are optional functionalities.

 ## Verifying Image Signatures